Bit-Apps-Pro/bit-integrations/readme.txt

 = 2.5.1 =
 _Release Date -12th March 2025_

-- **Bug Fixes**
- - SureCart: Resolved an issue where order cancellation wasn’t executing correctly on specific products.
-(Pro)
- - Mail: Fixed a glitch in the trigger integration component when editing existing integrations.

 - **New Triggers**
  - Fluent Boards – 3 new events added (Pro)
  - Jetpack CRM – 10 new events added (Pro)